pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 - `docker pull jenkins/jenkins`

-Then go to the docker/jenkins folder an launch the build.sh then the run.sh
+Then go to the docker/jenkins folder an launch the build.sh then run `docker-compose up -d`

 - Then go to localhost:8083 (or ip if under docker toolbox).
+- Type `docker exec -it my-jenkins /bin/bash` in a terminal then do `cat /var/jenkins_home/secrets/initialAdminPassword`
 - Enter the password given in the comand prompt.
 - Install default plugins
-- Admin password : d805a2fe32264051a13d0d7150e4343a
 - Crate user, example :
   - Damien
   - password